What’s Instagram all about?

 - Sharing (in Facebook parlance) the posts of another person or business isn’t really an option.

 - Show your personality.
 As mentioned above, Instagram is about your brand.
 Try not to be stuffy and overly serious.
+It’s a fun platform!

 - You can sign up for and view Instagram on a PC, but you can only upload via your mobile phone.

 - The use of multiple hashtags is not frowned upon, in the way that it is on Twitter, so use them to get your posts found.
+You can happily use 10 hashtags or more per post.

 - Stories are a series of photos and/or videos that you deliver over a 24-hr period, counting from the first element.
 They then disappear.
 They’re fun for an event, workshop, special short-term offer, super announcement, store opening and so on, but don’t last.
 Why bother?
 Because they place you at the top of the screen, in the very best ‘real estate’, as the yanks would say.
 Aha!